COMP208-Team-16-2022-23/Demo-Documentation/docs/guide/README.md

 # Low-Code Data Analysis User Manual

-> As LCDA Team currently have limited financial resources, the LCDA website server is configured with minimal resources which
+> As our website is a serverless architecture, this may cause the site to take longer to load.
-> might result in longer loading times.
-We sincerely apologize for any inconvenience this may cause and kindly ask for
-> your patience and understanding.
+> We apologise for any inconvenience this may cause you and ask for your patience and understanding.

 ## Official Website